nkatzz/ORL/README.md

-## Refactoring code
+## Online Relational Leaning

-Refactoring old code for learning to simplify and keep the basics as linrary for other projects.
+Refactored, latest version of OLED plus more tools for for online logical & relational learning.

 ## Installation